alexcbb/Gaze-SAM-DINO/README.md

 ```
 pip install ultralytics
 ```

 ## Purpose of the project
 Segment Anything has demonstrated incredible zero-shot generalization capabilities to predict segmentation of objects on images given prompts.
 YOLOv8 model is a very powerful model for object detection that can also be used for object segmentation.
 However, while its training for object-detection is really easy to setup, its segmentation training is cumbersome because it needs a specific format not directly applicable to other downstream tasks.

+DINO is a Vision Transformer model trained in a self-supervised manner that exhibited powerful zero-shot object-centric prior on images.
+We believe that combining the information from such pre-trained model with the Gaze information extracted from a VR Headset, we would obtain meaningful saliency maps.

 In this project, we want to combine the capacity of YOLOv8 to detect objects with the incredible capacities of SAM to segment objects given a prompt to detect and segment objects from a given dataset (here the YCB-video dataset).
+We also want to explore the use of saliency maps to help understanding the user intention.

 This base project would then be used in combination with VR-Headset gaze in order to extract the objects of interest that a user is looking at.